 Don’t let the Divorce Diet sap your energy.
 Pounds shed during a time of upheaval will just reappear, and then some, once the crisis is past.
 Since most grocery stores stock nutritious, pre-packaged, single-serving foods, it’s easy to have a healthy supply of food on hand.
 Eating right won’t make your divorce go away, but it will give you the reserves you need to manage it.

 Need help with a stressful divorce?
-Contact us today to schedule your free consultation with one of our trusted family law attorneys.
+Contact us today to schedule your initial consultation with one of our trusted family law attorneys.